 Factors in augmentation affecting breast milk production

 The location and depth of the incision during augmentation play an important role in breast milk production.
-As stated earlier, implants are placed either through the areola, armpits, breasts or navel region.
+As stated earlier, implants are placed through the areola, armpits, breasts or navel region.
 The areola is the dark-coloured portion of skin around the nipples.
 Its function is to lubricate the nipples and protect them from chafing during breastfeeding.

 Implantation through the areola leads to scarring of the areolar area, which may indirectly affect breastfeeding.
 Opting for an implantation technique from any other place apart from the areola keeps it intact, thus ceasing to hinder breastfeeding.
-The second problem associated with an areolar incision is the risk of damage to the nerves and the ducts present in the region.
+The second problem associated with an areolar incision is the risk of damage to the nerves and the ducts in the region.

 Are implants harmful to the infant?